Quantum reaction-limited reaction-diffusion dynamics of annihilation processes: Diffusion and reaction-limited dynamics

+We remark that the previous equation provides a large reduction of complexity for the characterization of the many-body dynamics as it encodes the description of the dynamics in terms of the single function $C_q(t)$, rather than into the whole density matrix $\rho$ of the original Lindblad equation \eqref{eq:master_equation} and \eqref{eq:dissipator}, which is not tractable for a many-body system.
+Equation \eqref{eq:tgge_rate_equation_general} therefore represents an effective equation describing the large-scale, long times and large distances, physics of the model.
+It is also worth noting that the GGE-Gaussian form \eqref{eq:tGGE_free_fermions} holds equally for noninteracting bosons, i.e., Eq.~\eqref{eq:free_fermion_Hamiltonian} with the replacement $c_j \to b_j$ and $b_j$ a bosonic destruction operator.
+In this case, cf. Ref.~\cite{lossth3}, $k$-body losses $L_j=\sqrt{\Gamma_{k\alpha}}\,b_j^k$ yield the law of mass action asymptotic exponent \eqref{eq:MF_rate_equation}.

-The structure of the previous equation clearly shows that $C_q(\tau)$ is a function of the rescaled time $\tau=\Gamma_{\nu} t$ according to the reaction rate, as in Eq.~\eqref{eq:MF_rate_equation} for the classical reaction-limited regime.
-This aspect further shows that the tGGE method is naturally apt to describe the reaction-limited dynamics.
+The structure of Eq.~\eqref{eq:tgge_rate_equation_general} clearly also shows that $C_q(\tau)$ is a function of the rescaled time $\tau=\Gamma_{\nu} t$ according to the reaction rate, as in Eq.~\eqref{eq:MF_rate_equation} for the classical reaction-limited regime.
+This aspect further shows that the TGGE method is naturally apt to describe the reaction-limited dynamics.